-During 2020, with the Corporation exiting a lengthy strike by the United Steelworkers Local 1-1937 (the "Strike") at the beginning of the year, followed by the onset of the COVID-19 pandemic and continued changes to forestry policy that challenged investment in British Columbia, the Corporation started to see a shift in our ability to recruit and retain employees with specialized and highly desirable skill sets throughout the organization.
-While succession planning was always part of regular and frequent discussions of the MRCC since 2016, the shift in the recruitment landscape resulted in a heightened awareness by the MRCC around executive succession planning and the Corporation's compensation structure.
-As a result, in 2020, the MRCC commenced a review of the continued effectiveness of the Corporation's compensation structure, including consideration of pending federal tax policy updates applicable to stock option awards and an analysis of the impact of transient factors on short and long-term compensation structure, with a focus on the retentive nature of the compensation structure.
+In 2020, the Corporation exited a lengthy strike by the United Steelworkers Local 1-1937 (the "Strike"), followed by the onset of the COVID-19 pandemic and continued changes to forestry policy that challenged investment in British Columbia.
+The Corporation started to see a shift in our ability to recruit and retain employees with specialized and highly desirable skill sets throughout the organization.
+While succession planning has always been part of regular and frequent discussions of the MRCC, the shift in the recruitment landscape resulted in a heightened awareness by the MRCC around executive succession planning and the Corporation's compensation structure.
+As a result, in 2020, the MRCC commenced an in-depth review of the continued effectiveness of the Corporation's compensation structure, including consideration of pending federal tax policy updates applicable to stock option awards and an analysis of the impact of transient factors on short and long-term compensation structure, with a focus on the retentive nature of the compensation structure.
 In 2021, the MRCC implemented recommendations from this review, which included, as a first step, amending the LTI Plan grants to consist of 40% RSUs and 60% PSUs for all executives to support retention of executives and limit shareholding dilution.
 Previously, LTI Plan grants consisted of 40% Options and 60% PSUs for certain executives (see "Long-Term Incentive Plans").

 During 2021, the Corporation continued to see further shifts in the North American employment and talent market for employees with highly sought-after experience and transferable skill sets.
 The COVID-19 pandemic vastly changed the employment landscape, including how and where employees are able to work, as well as accelerating retirements.
 The ability for employees to have flexible work arrangements, including working from home or remotely, has resulted in access to broader job opportunities and greater competition for talent.
 At the same time, accelerated retirements and increases in people leaving the workforce has further exacerbated the competition for people with specialized and highly transferable skill sets at all levels within organizations.
 The legacy of the lengthy Strike, continued forestry policy changes that have challenged investment in British Columbia, and the high cost of living including real estate prices, also continued to create challenges for attracting and retaining people with highly transferable skills sets.
-As a result, the Corporation and the MRCC undertook a review of the Corporation's compensation plans and recruitment and retention strategy for both executives and salaried employees.
-In the review, the

-Corporation and the MRCC considered all aspects of the Corporation's compensation plans, recruitment strategy and workplace environment, with a focus on the attractiveness, competitiveness and retentive nature of our compensation plans.
+In 2021 and 2022, the Corporation and the MRCC undertook a review of the Corporation's compensation plans and recruitment and retention strategy for both executives and salaried employees.
+In these reviews, the Corporation and the MRCC considered all aspects of the Corporation's compensation plans, recruitment strategy and workplace environment, with a focus on the attractiveness, competitiveness and retentive nature of our compensation plans.
 The review resulted in proactive efforts to mitigate attraction and retention risk, which included: